 Intelligent, worldly songs, with powerful melodies and thoughtful lyrics.
 But really, they are all about the same thing.
 Where do find love and a sense of home?

-The Wanderlost band, a rotating cast of great musicians, is almost finished recording my third and fourth records.
+The Wanderlost band, a rotating cast of great musicians, has finished recording my third and fourth records.
 The third is a small collection of songs that cello player, Devon Colella and I love to play together.
 Some original, some covers.
 Songs that we've connected on creatively and wanted to share.
 The fourth being a full band record of my original tunes, plus a little tasty treat written by one of our favorite influences.
 The idea behind Wanderlost is having a great group of people who know the songs, and change them depending on the venue, the vibe, and how big the band is for the circumstances.
 It's a constant journey of learning, growing, and creating – wandering.

 The 2011 release Fieldnotes from a Caravan is a combination of years of songs written on the road, and recorded in Nashville with some great neighborhood buddies.
 I wrote my first song in my classroom in Kanchanburi, Thailand.
 I started singing for expats on the beaches of Thailand, and from then on made a commitment to combining my love of the world and travel with singing for people.
 Powerful Bonnie Raitt style vocals partnered with a little twang thrown in inspired by Lucinda Williams and Gillian Welch forms of crafting songs and telling stories.